maariaantonina/to-do-list/readme.md

 # to-do-list app

-**Simple to-do list app created with React.js, Socket.io and Express.js.**
+**Simple to-do list app created with React.js, Socket.io and Express.js.
+See the [DEMO](https://peaceful-ocean-31059.herokuapp.com/)**

 ## Table of Contents